bincrafters/bincrafters.github.io/_posts/2017-06-06-using-bincrafters-conan-repository.md

 The channel name in this example is "stable".
 This is a required field for every package, but it's a completely arbitrary string meaning that authors can put whatever they want.
 Bincrafters follows a somewhat standard convention utilized by the Conan teams own packages, which features two possible channel values:  `testing` or `stable`.
 Under almost all circumstances, users should prefer the`stable` channel if it exists.
 In some cases, brand new packages may only feature a `testing` channel, but these packages would not be considered safe for general users anyway and are not supported.

+## Packages without official releases
+The notation shown below is used for publishing packages where the original library does not make official releases.
+Thus we use a datestamp to show when the package was created:

+	gsl_microsoft/20171020@bincrafters/stable

 ## Packages without semantic versioning
-The notation shown below is used for publishing packages where the original library does not use semantic versioning.
-Thus we use a datestamp to show when the package was created:
+The same notation is used for publishing packages where the original library does have official releases, but does not use semantic versioning.
+In this case, the version number is the one provided from the original library.
+In the case of `msys2_installer`, the library happens to use a datestamp:

 	msys2_installer/20161025@bincrafters/stable